Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The sections below describe the parameters required to run the different solvers.

 The General tab (see figure below) contains the parameters necessary to run the Euler (flow and mold filling) and Fourier (solidification and porosity) solvers.
-Other solvers do not use this data directly, but they need to run the Fourier solver to run them.
+Other solvers don't use this data directly, but they require the Fourier solver to run first.
 Let's consider the parameters of the tab.

 Modeling of mold filling with a melt and other flow cases are performed by the Euler solver.
 It is designed for coupled hydrodynamic and thermal calculations.